 I wrote this article in 2008 as a high-level overview about search engines and how they index websites.
-I wrote this for individuals who wanted to understand on a fundamental level about how search results are presented to the audience.
-Currently, this information still plays an integral role in our daily lives in a larger capacity, mainly because our lives are so digitally intertwined on multiple screens and multiple sources like work and personal life.
+I wrote this for individuals who want to understand on a fundamental level about how search results are presented to the audience.
+Currently, this information still plays an integral role in our daily lives in a larger capacity, mainly because our lives are digitally integrated on multiple screens and multiple platforms, and compounded by work and personal life.
 A digital footprint (for most individuals) is left whether we want to leave it or not.

 Below is a brief overview about Latent Semantic Indexing (LSI) and Natural Language Processing (NLP) that is used to index websites and present data in search engine results pages (SERPs) to the audience.